The thigh muscles (quadriceps) help

 you learn to contract certain muscles, especially the inner muscle of your

-The following exercises may be the first ones that your doctor or physical therapist recommends.
+Quad sets and mini squats may be the first exercises that your doctor or physical therapist recommends.

-When your doctor or physical therapist thinks your knee is ready for more intensive exercise, he or she may recommend some of the following:
+When your doctor or physical therapist thinks your knee is ready, he or she may recommend more intensive exercise.

 Note: For straight-leg raise exercises, your physical